flynn-nrg/tornado-amiga/manual/Music.md

   }
 ```

-The last thing we need to do is tell the BASS library to start playing the music on the sdl/POSIX target.
+The last thing we need to do is tell the SDL_Mixer library to start playing the music on the sdl/POSIX target.
 This happens automagically on Amiga.

 ```c
 // ---------------------------------------------------------------------------